Skip to content

 • Only 3 widgets

 If you use the Google Calendar web app, you'll feel right at home in the iPhone app.
-It goes without saying that the calendar integrates seamlessly with the entire suite of Google products.
-Automatically add events—like flight reservations or out-of-office settings—from Gmail into your calendar.
+It goes without saying that the calendar integrates seamlessly with the entire suite of Google products, including automatically adding events—like flight reservations or out-of-office settings—from Gmail into your calendar.
 And when you start typing a location, the app will offer suggestions from Google Maps.

-Tap the multicolored + in the bottom-right, and you can choose to create a new out of office, task, or (the default) event.
+Tap the multicolored + in the bottom-right, and you can choose to create a new task or (the default) event.
 Invite guests, add web conferencing details, or attach files from Google Drive right from the event creation screen.

 One of my favorite features in Google Calendar on iPhone is event illustrations.
 Google uses info from the event details to come up with a visual for the event—like an image of food for events that include "dinner."
 If you look at the screenshots above, you'll see how the app featured an image of toothbrushes for the dentist appointment on my schedule, for example, and food for my lunch meeting.
 It's a fun (and helpful) way to see what's coming up on your schedule.